 Pre-Operative Preparation

-Before undergoing a meatotomy, patients are required to complete a comprehensive evaluation to ensure they are fit for the procedure.
+Before having a meatotomy, patients have to undergo an extensive exam to ensure they are ready for the operation.
 This evaluation typically includes:

-- Physical Examination: A thorough examination of the patient’s overall health and specific areas related to urinary function.
+Physical Examination: A thorough assessment of the patient’s physical condition and specific urological problems.

-- Medical History Assessment: The physician will review the patient’s medical history to identify any underlying conditions or previous surgeries that might affect the procedure.
+Examine Medical History: The doctor will examine the patient’s medical history to check for any underlying conditions or past surgeries that might interfere with the surgery.

 Surgical Steps

-- Anesthesia: Anesthesia is administered, ensuring that the patient remains comfortable and pain-free throughout the procedure.
+Anesthesia: Anesthesia is used to make sure that the patient is numb during the entire procedure.

-- Closure: Once the necessary steps are completed, the surgical site is cleaned again, and any required dressings are applied.
+Coverage: Once the required steps are followed, the surgical area is re-cleaned and any dressings may be used.

 Post-Operative Care